After a great time in Ghana, and a long layover in Lagos airport, I finally I went to the gate for the flight back to the US.

 I didn’t sleep as long as I was hoping, but I at least got relatively well set to hopefully beat jetlag to some extent.
 Once awake, I further explored the in flight entertainment.
 The interface is good, and there is a large selection of movies and TV programs.
 Unfortunately, United is still in a contract dispute of some sort, so there is no audio available.
 I have my own music, of course, but this is another example of the countless little things that help the inflight experience that United fails to deal with.
 They still show music options on their website, but from my experience (including flights in July 2014 on internationally configured planes), there is still no music available onboard.

-About 90 minutes prior to landing, a second meal service was offered.
+About 90 minutes prior to landing, a second meal service began.
 Unlike many westbound longhaul flights, we were actually arriving in the morning at the destination, so breakfast was appropriate.
-The first course was a little bit different from typical United breakfasts, with smoked trout.
+The first course was a bit different from typical United breakfasts, with smoked trout.
 Not really my thing, but at least there is some variety.

 smoked trout breakfast appetizer served with fruit and yogurt